History of Frankley services

 During the planning process the services were actually known as "Quinton Frankley".

 The original design requirement was for a single-storey, "unobtrusive" building on each side.
-Granada's two-storey southbound side was later accepted as the best, but great concern was raised over the tall gas-burning chimney on the northbound side, with planners eventually accepting it was the best place to put it.
-Granada frustrated the Ministry by making frequent changes to their plans.
+Granada's two-storey southbound side was later accepted as the best option, but great concern was raised over the tall gas-burning chimney on the northbound side, with planners eventually accepting it was the best place to put it.
+In their usual fashion, Granada frustrated the Ministry by making frequent changes to their plans.

 It was the first service area without a public footbridge, although £15,000 was later set aside to build one.
 Granada were keen to build it, but were disheartened when the Ministry of Transport showed no interest in paying for it.
 In their early plans, Granada had looked at running a tunnel between the two sides.